open-telemetry/opentelemetry-demo/Requirements/architecture-requirements.md

 enable/disable ‘faults’ that can be used to illustrate how telemetry helps solve problems in distributed applications.

 A PHP service should be added to the main application as an ‘admin service’.
+A Database should be added to enable CRUD functionality on the Product Catalog.

 The ‘shippingservice’ should be reimplemented in Rust